reddio-com/doc/docs/guide/jssdk-reference/java-watch-eth-events.md

     ```

     > The default behavior of `watchDeposit` is to:
-    > - Watch events starting from the 16 blocks ahead of the latest block
+    > - Start watching events from 16 blocks behind the latest block.
     > - Emit events after at least 16 block confirmations
     >
     > To change the behavior, you can use the other overloads of `watchDeposit`, and change the parameters: `startBlockNumber` and `requiredBlockConfirmation`.